 - No eating restrictions: No need to have your corn on the cob cut off or to avoid eating chewy foods.

-- Easy hygiene: When it’s time to brush and floss, you simply remove the aligners.
+- Easy hygiene: When it’s time to brush and floss, you simply remove the clear braces.

 - No tightening pain: No need to come in for painful monthly tightening.
 Simply change out the aligners every two weeks and out in the next pair in the series.

-- Greater flexibility: Invisalign is removable so patients can remove them when eating, brushing, or for a special occasion.
+- Greater flexibility: These clear braces are removable so patients can remove them when eating, brushing, or for a special occasion.

 - Little or no impact: Traditional braces are challenging cosmetically and for home hygiene.
-Invisalign allows you to eat, brush, and live normally.
+These clear braces allow you to eat, brush, and live normally.

 The Invisalign Process

 When your custom aligner trays arrive in our offices, you return for your next appointment.
 Dr. Hiebert or Dr. Smith will explain the system and give you the first few pairs of aligner trays.
 Each is clearly marked with the dates to be worn.
-All you do is wear the aligners every day for two weeks, and then you switch to the next pair.
-We want to see you about every six weeks to monitor your progress.
+All you do is wear clear braces every day for two weeks, and then you switch to the next pair.
+We want to see you every six weeks to monitor your progress.

-Every patient’s scenario is unique, but our average patient time for Invisalign® is one year.
+Every patient’s scenario is unique, but the average patient who comes to us for Invisalign in St. Helens, OR will find that the process takes about 1 year to show proper results.
 Less severe movement can take less time and more severe movement may require more time.
 If, when we come to where we charted your final position to be, we feel more movement is needed, we can simply order a few more sets of aligners.

 Is Invisalign Painful?